10 tips for building a workplace culture that welcomes feedback

 9. Transparency is better for workplace feedback, not anonymity

-Trust is a key component of how to build a feedback culture at work.
+Trust is a key part of how to build a feedback culture at work.
 This is especially true considering that managers need to be able to get open and honest feedback from employees.
+But staff often feel pressured to keep their real opinions to themselves, or at least filter them heavily.

-10. Keep track of feedback to use it in performance conversations
+10. Keep track of workplace feedback for performance conversations

 Document all workplace feedback.
 You also need to make it accessible to the people involved.
-Keeping accurate records as you go takes so much prep work out of annual performance reviews because the information is all right there.
+Keep accurate records as you go.
+This gets rid of up to 90% of the prep work for annual performance reviews because the information is all right there.

 How Weekly10 helps with feedback at work